-Students receive notice of financial aid via an award letter.
-They are not required to accept each award but are asked to advise the FAO if they wish to decline all or a portion of any award.
+Students receive notice of financial aid via Student Self Service.
+They are not required to accept each award but can reduce or reject their loans via Student Self Service.
 A student may cancel all or any portion of FFEL aid at any time by notifying the school.

 Award letters are available through AU web at https://selfserv.albizu.edu after you log in to your account, locate Financial Information on the left side .
-You will see Financial Aid as one of the options .
-Click on Financial Aid and you will find the Award Letters.
+You will see Financial Aid and you will find the Award Letters.